Skip to main content

 14 – 18 Jan 2024

 What is friendship?
 The same soul in two bodies," replied Aristotle.
-The same soul in two camps, one might be tempted to add, when listening to David et Jonathas.
+The same soul in two camps, one might be tempted to add, when listening to David and Jonathas.
 When this biblical tragedy begins, war is raging between the Israelites and the Philistines.
 David is Jonathas' best friend, but the two men find themselves on opposing sides.
 Will their friendship survive this fratricidal struggle?
 Probably not: this is a tragedy, and we can expect to see one of them die in the other's arms.
 Nevertheless, to accompany Jonathas into the next world, Marc-Antoine Charpentier composed some of his most moving pages: music that will move us for centuries to come.

 No, I would rather perish a thousand times myself.